deeppavlov/DeepPavlov/docs/devguides/contribution_guide.rst

 #.
 Don't start the coding first.
    You should do a quick search over `existing issues <https://github.com/deepmipt/DeepPavlov/issues?q=is%3Aissue>`_ for the project to see if your suggestion was already discussed or even resolved.
-   If your issue doesn't already exist, please create a new one and state what exactly you would like to implement or fix.
+   If nothing relevant was found, please create a new one and state what exactly you would like to implement or fix.
    You may proceed with coding once someone on our team accepts your offer.